Accelergy-Project/hwcomponents/docs/source/notes/making_models.rst

 Basic Components
 ----------------

-Models can be created by subclassing the :py:class:`hwcomponents.EnergyAreaModel` class.
+Models can be created by subclassing the :py:class:`~hwcomponents.model.EnergyAreaModel` class.
 Models estimate the energy, area, and leakage power of a component.
 Each model requires the following:

 - ``component_name``: The name of the component.
 This may also be a list of components if multiple aliases are used.